-- Use the first three (FSA), four or five characters of the postal code to impute or partially impute geographic coding where the postal code is not found or is only linked to post office geography. - Use the first 1 or 2 characters of the postal code for partial imputation if FSA not found. - Provide information which may help in correcting erroneous or problematic postal codes, or for finding geographic codes by other means (if possible); try to furnish enough information so that the user can decide whether to accept or reject the coding suggested, if correction of the underlying problem is not possible or feasible. - For postal codes which may or may not refer to a place of business (DMT E, G, or M), flag records for postal codes known to serve non-residential addresses, and flag those known to serve residential addresses. - For areas consisting primarily of collective dwellings, indicate the predominate type of dwelling (hospital, nursing home, prison, etc.).
+- Use the first three (FSA), four or five characters of the postal code to impute or partially impute geographic coding where the postal code is not found or is only linked to post office geography. - Use the first 1 or 2 characters of the postal code for partial imputation if the FSA not found. - Provide information which may help in correcting erroneous or problematic postal codes, or for finding geographic codes by other means (if possible); try to furnish enough information so that the user can decide whether to accept or reject the coding suggested, if correction of the underlying problem is not possible or feasible. - For postal codes which may or may not refer to a place of business (DMT E, G, or M), flag records for postal codes known to serve non-residential addresses, and flag those known to serve residential addresses. - For areas consisting primarily of collective dwellings, indicate the predominate type of dwelling (hospital, nursing home, prison, etc.). - For use with files from the mid-1990s and before, allow for coding to old location for various postal codes in two British Columbia FSAs moved by Canada Post in the mid-1990s.